Rules of Court

 - A rejected filing may be resubmitted via electronic filing to te Clerk of Court with a new date and time of filing assigned.

-- If a filer has in good faith attempted to electronically file a document and it is rejected, or not received by the Clerk of Court due to no fault of the filer, and the filer
+- If a filer has in good faith attempted to electronically file a document and it is rejected, or not received by the Clerk of Court due to no fault of the filer, and the filer wished to have the corrective filing relate back to the date and time of the original attempted filing, the filer must file a motion with the Court seeking such relief.

-- Any attorney or party who elects to file a document electronically shall be responsible for any delay, disruption, or interruption of electronic signals affecting the
+- Any attorney or party who elects to file a document electronically shall be responsible for any delay, disruption, or interruption of electronic signals affecting the readability of the document, and accepts the full risk that the documents may not be properly filed with the Clerk of Court as a result.

 - Electronic Filed Stamp.